Rotator Cuff Injuries

 Click here to view our self-assessment tool to see if you need to get your shoulder assessed.

-Exercises to prevent shoulder pain.
+Exercises to prevent rotator cuff tears.

 Like many other injuries, you can minimize the risk of rotator cuff tears by performing strengthening exercises for your rotator cuff.